mbarker84/css-irl/src/pages/debugging-css-grid-part-2-what-the-fraction.md

   (<a href='https://codepen.io/michellebarker'>@michellebarker</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 The tracks with a size of 0.5fr actually behave as if they were 1fr!
-This might be somewhat surprising if we think of _fr_ tracks in the same way as length-based units (like percentages) but becomes clearer if we think of these as flex items instead.
+This might be somewhat surprising if we think of _fr_ tracks in the same way as length-based units (like percentages), but becomes clearer if we think of these as flex items instead.

+### Understanding the flex factor

 The value of the fr unit in the CSS Grid specification is referred to as the [flex factor](https://www.w3.org/TR/css-grid-1/#grid-template-columns-flex-factor).
 The value of any _fr_ tracks is computed by this formula: